nomiuaf15/jazzcash-android-payment-gateway/README.md

 ````

-Add the following dependency into your app build.Gradle
+Add the following dependency into your **App build.Gradle**

 ````
 implementation 'com.github.nomiuaf15:jazzcashpaymentgateway:1.0'
 ````

-For Gradle Version 7.0 >
+For Gradle Version 7.0 or >

-add these following lines into the settings.gradle
+Add these following lines into the settings.gradle

 ````
 dependencyResolutionManagement {